A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Query Processing

 \subsection{Property paths}

-Navigational graph patterns (NGPs) extend BGPs with property paths that allow for matching paths of arbitrary length.
-Given a property path such as $\texttt{:p}+$, a direct strategy is to simply apply standard join algorithms recursively, where, in an early work, Stuckenschmidt et al.~\cite{StuckenschmidtVBH05} propose cost models for processing such queries using nested-loop and hash joins.
-However, specialized algorithms have also been proposed for evaluating property paths in an efficient manner.
+Navigational graph patterns (NGPs) extend BGPs with property paths, which are extensions of (2)RPQs that allow for matching paths of arbitrary length in the graph.

-One approach is to use graph search algorithms.
-Though not part of the SPARQL standard, Gubichev and Neumann~\cite{GubichevN11} implement single-source (i.e., a start or end node is given) shortest paths with constraints regarding the length of the path, the elements it contains, etc. Dijsktra's search algorithm is then implemented over B-Trees for all six index permutations of an RDF graph, with optimizations including the ability to find the neighbors of multiple nodes in one lookup, which reduces I/O costs; a dictionary encoding technique that assigns successive IDs to nodes in a breadth-first manner, which achieves better locality of neighborhoods; and estimators for the cardinality of paths, which enables join reordering over NGPs.
-Baier et al.~\cite{BaierDRV17} propose to use the A* search algorithm, where the search is guided by a heuristic that measures the minimum distance from the current node to completing a full path; though they evaluate property paths over the Web, their techniques can be applied in local settings.
+Some approaches evaluate property paths using graph search algorithms.
+Though not part of SPARQL, Gubichev and Neumann~\cite{GubichevN11} implement single-source shortest paths by applying Dijsktra's search algorithm over B-Trees.
+Baier et al.~\cite{BaierDRV17} propose to use the A* search algorithm, where search is guided by a heuristic that measures the minimum distance from the current node to completing a path.

-Extending RDF-3X, Gubichev et al.~\cite{GubichevBS13} build a FERRARI index~\cite{SeufertABW13} (see Section~\ref{sec:pathind}) for each property \iri{p} in the graph that forms one or more directed paths of length at least 2.
-These indexes are used to evaluate the paths \iri{p*} or \iri{p+}.
-For the purposes of join reordering, the cardinality of paths is estimated based on pre-computing, for each property, the average number of nodes reachable from a given node (i.e., the average number of elements in the intervals of a node in the FERRARI index).
-A sideways-information passing strategy (see Section~\ref{sec:pairwise}) is further implemented by sharing Bloom filters that encode the FERRARI intervals for particular variables across joins, along with their maximum and minimum values, allowing for globally filtering nodes that fall outside said intervals.
-However, paths of the form $(\iri{p}\texttt{/}\iri{q})*$, $(\iri{p}\texttt{|}\iri{q})*$, etc., are not directly supported by such methods.
+Extending RDF-3X, Gubichev et al.~\cite{GubichevBS13} build a FERRARI index~\cite{SeufertABW13} (see Section~\ref{sec:pathind}) for each property \iri{p} in the graph that forms a directed path of length at least 2.
+The indexes are used to evaluate paths \iri{p*} or \iri{p+}.
+Paths of the form $(\iri{p}\texttt{/}\iri{q})*$, $(\iri{p}\texttt{|}\iri{q})*$, etc., are not directly supported.